HectorVilas/odin-memory-card/README.md

-# odin-memory-card
+# Odin Memory Card

 Welcome to my new project!
 I've been using the `readme.md` files less and less on my projects, so I'm starting with this one writing on it.

 On this project, which is another practice from The Odin Project, I'm making a very simple memory game.
-The objective is to apply everything lenarnt until now about `React`, react hooks (`useState` and `useEffect`) and fetching information from an API to make sure I can handle `async` components.
+The goal is to apply everything I've  learned so far about `React`, react hooks (`useState` and `useEffect`) and fetching information from an API of my choice to make sure I can handle `async` components.

 ## about the game:
-This is a memory card game: the page will show a certain number of images and the player must pick each image just once, but on every pick the cards will be shuffled.
+This is a memory card game: the page will show a certain number of card with different images and the player must choose each image just once, but at each choice the cards will be shuffled.

 ## Odin requisites:
 This is what Odin wants for this project: